ringtack/ip-tcp/README.md

 ## Performance

-> Note: the local machine's lossy tests were run with an RTO lower bound of 10ms, instead of 1ms as recommended on local networks.
-We'll update with new benchmarks soon; for now, refer to the department machine benchmarking results.
-Benchmarking on non-lossy networks shouldn't be affected, since no re-transmission is necessary.
+> Note: Previous benchmarks used an RTO lower bound of 10ms, instead of 1ms as recommended on local networks.
+We've moved the old benchmarks into the `benchmarks/old/` directory, and updated the existing results.

 ### Local Machine